Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

 The boundaries $z_{-}$ and $z_{+}$ are expressed in terms of $N$, $n$, $m$, and $\gamma$, ensuring the consistency of the spacetime structure, particularly in relation to scaling behaviors relevant to physical applications.
 Solutions remain real for $z$ values outside the interval $(z_{-}, z_{+})$, meaning $z$ must be chosen appropriately (either greater than $z_{+} $ or less than $z_{-} $), to yield physically meaningful results.
-When selecting the branch $z > z_{+} > 0$ such that $p_+\geq p_- \geq z_+>0$, and choosing the integration constants $c_3$ and $c_4$ appropriately, the resulting solution can represent various geometries: {\it hyperbolic black hole} $(\kappa = -1)$: a black hole with hyperbolic spatial geometry; {\it black brane} $(\kappa = 0)$: a higher-dimensional black brane configuration; {\it spherical black hole} $(\kappa = +1)$: a black hole exhibiting spherical symmetry.
+When selecting the branch $z > z_{+} > 0$ such that $p_+\geq p_- \geq z_+>0$, and choosing the integration constants $c_3$ and $c_4$ appropriately, the resulting solution can represent various geometries: {\it hyperbolic black hole} $(\kappa = -1)$: black hole with hyperbolic spatial geometry, {\it black brane} $(\kappa = 0)$: a high-dimensional black brane configuration; {\it spherical black hole} $(\kappa = +1)$: a black hole exhibiting spherical symmetry.
 In any case, the solution may exhibit a singularity at $r = r_+$, which corresponds to the largest root of $f^{2} ( r ) $ such that $ f^{2} (r_+ ) = 0 $.
-This point is identified as the outer horizon of the black hole, a critical feature in black hole thermodynamics.
-The horizon marks the boundary beyond which ,the gravitational pull becomes so intense that nothing, not even light, can escape, leading to considerations of the singularity at the core.
+This point is identified as the outer horizon of the black hole, which is a critical feature of black hole thermodynamics.
+The horizon marks the boundary beyond which the gravitational pull becomes so intense that nothing, not even light, can escape, leading to considerations of the singularity at the core.

-Alternatively, the inequality (\ref{321_11}) remains valid for generic values of scaling parameter $ z $ and parameter $ \gamma $ provided $ N $ is constrained within the interval $ N_{-} \leq N \leq N_{+} $.
-The boundaries of $N$ are defined by
+To ensure real-valued solutions, the parameters must be restricted such that the expression under the square root of (\ref{321_12}) remains non-negative.
+This imposed additional constraints on the allowed parameter space.
+Alternatively, inequality (\ref{321_11}) remains valid for generic values of scaling parameter $ z $ and parameter $ \gamma $ provided $ N $ is constrained within the interval $ N_{-} \leq N \leq N_{+} $.
+The boundaries of $N$ are defined as

-which ensures that the exponents $p_+$ and $p_-$ equal, thereby restoring the reality of the solution.
+This ensures that the exponents $p_+$ and $p_-$ equal, thereby restoring the reality of the solution.
+Here, if we define